| | |

 While it was interesting, this tour doesn’t compare with tours of, for example, caverns carved by water, where the stalactites and stalagmites can be quite beautiful.
 This wasn’t.

 Vatnshellir Lava Cave: Vatnshellir Cave, Road 574, Snæfellsbær.
-Admission: Adult ISK3750 (€23/$27), Children 12-17 ISK1500 (€9/$11), under 12 free.
-Bookable through their website.
+Admission: 5,400 ISK; children 12-17 2,400 ISK; under 12 free.
+Tickets.

 Arnarstapi-Hellnar trail

 Arnarstapi is a small village on the southern coast of the West Iceland peninsula, outside the park boundaries.
-With a tiny fishing harbor and an incredibly picturesque house posed above it, it gets a lot of tourists in the summers.
+With a tiny fishing harbor and an incredibly picturesque house posed above it, it gets a lot of tourists in the summertime.

 The coastline isn't straight but is lined with cliffs that extend in someplaces outwards, sometimes have little bays between them.
 Flat on top, steep cliffs down to the water.
 It's a gray day, so the coast in the background is misty.

-Coastline along the Anarstapi-Hellnar trail
+Coastline along the Anarstapi-Hellnar trail.

 A trail extends from Arnarstapi along the coast to the next village, Hellnar.
 It follows the cliff edge, with wonderful views of dramatic rock formations, the craggy basalt cliffs, the sea, and bird nesting grounds.
 We saw a variety of birds: besides the usual gulls, terns and ducks, we spotted cormorants and the penguin-like auks as well.